 By explaining how their products work, highlighting unique features and offering support, Dyson ensures their customers stay long after they’ve made a purchase.

-If your customers know you’ll be there for them even after they give you their money, they’ll be more confident in the product you’re selling them.
+If your website’s readers get such level of detail for the affiliate programs you are promoting, they’ll be more confident in the product you’re selling them.

-Developing a content marketing strategy can seem like yet another unnecessary item on your already endless to-do list.
-However, a good strategy can keep everyone on your team focused and accountable.
+Developing an affiliate marketing content strategy can seem like yet another unnecessary item on your already endless to-do list.
+However, a good strategy can keep you focused and accountable for your affiliate marketing business.
 After all, creating content without any strategy in mind is like throwing stuff at the wall to see what sticks.

-Poorly-planned content marketing can easily end in tears when you realize you’ve wasted time and energy on something that isn’t working.
-For this reason, it’s worthwhile to develop a detailed plan and go through all the steps highlighted above.
+Poorly-planned content marketing can easily end in tears when you realize you’ve wasted time and energy on affiliate content that isn’t working.
+For this reason, it’s worthwhile to develop a detailed content plan and go through all the steps highlighted above.